CircuitVerse/CircuitVerseDocs/docs/gates.md

 <iframe width="300px" height="200px" src="https://circuitverse.org/simulator/embed/737" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

 ## Not Gate
-This gate gives Invert the input.
-It is also known as invertor.
+This gate simply inverts the input.
+It is also known as an inverter.

 Not Gate Truth Table